jlinker81/turtles/README.md

-# Turtles: An Ode an Excellent Reptile (Or, the Best Way of Doing a GitHub Tutorial)
+# Turtles: An Ode an Excellent Reptile
+# Or, the Best Way of Doing a GitHub Tutorial

-I like turtles!
+I like turtles.
+(Probably some important text here that explains all of the important aspects of our reptilian friends.

+[chelonia.org]